bruceravel/synchrotron_pop_up_book/script.md

 all rays exiting that mirror are parallel.
 The **monochromator** filters the light, allowing only the energy required for the experiment to continue down the beam path.
-The **focusing mirror** focuses the X-ray beam onto a small spot in the **end station**.
+The **focusing mirror** focuses the X-ray beam on to a small spot on the sample, located in the **end station**.
-That small spot is where the X-ray beam hits the sample!

 ## Monochromator